-No carnival, festival, state fair, or theme park is complete without food concessions.
-Whether it’s the corn dog stand, cotton candy, or a unique theme-based concession stand, guests love and look forward to food concessions.
-There are several considerations concessionaires should make before adding amusement food concessions.
+No carnival, festival, state fair or theme park is complete without food concessions.
+Whether it is a corn dog stand, cotton candy, or a unique theme-based concession stand, guests love and look forward to food concessions.

-- Food handlers need to wash hands with warm water and soap for at least 20 seconds before, during, and after handling food.
+- Food handlers need to wash their hands with warm water and soap for at least 20 seconds before, during, and after handling food.
 Even when wearing protective gloves, hands should still be washed.

-- Food handlers should not be around food if they have any illness symptoms like coughing, sniffling, sneezing, fever, etc.
+- Food handlers should not be around food if they have any illness symptoms, such as coughing, sniffling, sneezing or fever.

 - Always use an ice scoop instead of bare hands to dispense ice for drinks.